04 Apr Breast Reconstruction

 Timing of Breast Reconstruction

 Breast reconstruction can help restore the look and feel of the breast after a mastectomy.
-Performed by a plastic surgeon, breast reconstruction can be done at the same time as the mastectomy (“immediate”) or at a later date (“delayed”).
+Performed by a plastic surgeon in Nashville, TN, breast reconstruction can be done at the same time as the mastectomy (“immediate”) or at a later date (“delayed”).

 Many women now get immediate breast reconstruction.
 However, the timing depends on:

 - Physical exam by the plastic surgeon

 - Surgical risk factors (such as smoking and overweight)

 Not all women can have immediate breast reconstruction.